 - 19-6.3 - Tree Protection

 - 19-6.5 - Design Standards for Non-Residential Development

 - 19-6.8 - Design Standards for Multifamily Residential Development

 - 19-6.9 - Single-Family Residential Infill Standards

-Whenever applicable, all Site Grading Permits are required to include the following tables, details, and specifications.
+Whenever applicable, all Site Grading Permits are required to include the tables, details, and specifications provided below.
 This information should be included and formatted into the standard drawing set of plans that are submitted to the City.

 Removing Trees on Private & Public Property

 Protection of the existing tree cover is intended to preserve the aesthetic qualities of our community, preserve the natural environment and enhance developed environments, control runoff and protect our soils and water quality, protect wildlife corridors, and conserve energy.The Heritage and Historic Tree designations are in place to help protect some of our larger trees.
 A Heritage Tree is any tree 20" or greater in diameter and located within the setback.
 A Historic Tree is any tree 30" or greater in diameter and located within the setback.
 Removal of Heritage and Historic Trees typically requires mitigation and replacement, unless the tree is on an existing lot containing an existing single-family detached dwelling.